Juwan23D/OLO-Mango/README.md

 ### Loyalty Program :

 * OLO-Mango should keep its loyalty program, as it’s outperforming non-loyal members.
-Adding personalized rewards, tiered benefits, a points system for repeat purchases, and encouraging customers to share on social media will increase engagement and attract new members
+Adding personalized rewards, tiered benefits, a points system for repeat purchases, and incentivizing customers to share on social media will increase engagement and attract new members

 ### Refund Rates :